NOTE:

 musicians and singers who

-had been working for
+had been working for him as

-him as the Hondells, The
+the Hondells, The Super

-Super Stocks, and countless
+Stocks, and countless other

-of hot rod/surf
+incarnations of hot rod/surf

 groups.
 They were